 - Insulation

-Professional remediation uses containment barriers, negative-air machines, and HEPA filtration to prevent this.
+Professional remediation uses containment barriers, negative-air machines, and HEPA filtration systems to help prevent cross-contamination.

-2. Bleach Doesn’t Kill Mold (Especially on Porous Surfaces)
+2. Bleach Does Not Fully Remove Mold on Porous Materials

-One of the biggest DIY mistakes is using bleach.
-It may make the stain look lighter, but it does not penetrate materials like:
+One of the most common DIY mistakes is using bleach to clean mold.
+While bleach may lighten surface stains, it often does not fully penetrate porous materials such as:

 - Drywall